 Sometimes one of the learning experiences about doing an audit is learning the types of information and the way you can get it from your brokerage website.
-Here's some examples of some things you'll find there.
+Here are examples of some things you'll find there.

-You're going to need your monthly statements.
-On the TD Ameritrade site you'd get them by clicking on this
+You will need your monthly broker statements.
+On the Schwab site you can find them by clicking on the

-"My Account" link

-To open this drop-down
+"Accounts" link.

-From it, you'd select the "Statements" link.
-(Note that if your club uses a different broker than TD Ameritrade, obviously you won't see the same screen layout when you go to your broker's website.
-But you will be able to find all the information we're discussing on their site.)
+Next select the "Statements" link.

+Note that If your club uses a different broker than Schwab, obviously you won't see the same screen layout when you go to your broker's website.
+But you will be able to find all the information we're discussing on their site.
-Slide 22